0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/README.md

 A biggest omission in documentations in general is the frame of reference, a story, and explanation that will help you better understand a complex idea.
 Some very simple truth, that you can build on top of.

-If you were to check all the other articles and project that I have on [GitHub](https://github.com/davidgatti), you’d see that I try to give that to you, because I believe it is the most important peace of information that you should get.
+If you were to check all the other articles and project that I have on [GitHub](https://github.com/davidgatti), you’d see that I try to give that to you.
+I honeslty believe it is the most important peace of information that you should get as a developer.

-Lets start with lies.
+# What to expect from this Repo

+This repo is a place where I collect all the knoledged and experiacne that I aquired over the yers so I actualy don't forget waht I learned, since I normaly don't work regualrly on AWS.
+While also trying to fix all the lies that AWS spread over the years which make it very hard for a new commer to trully udnerstand waht AWS is all about.

+Make a cup of ☕️, or 🍵 and take your time.
+AWS can't be understood in one day.

 # The lie Amazon tells us